Eleee28/Web-Development-Deployment/README.md

-# Web-Development-Deployment
-Web Development &amp; Deployment (3rd Year Computer Sciences TUD)
+# Web Development Deployment
+This repository contains all materials of the subject Web Development &amp; Deployment.

+## Folder Organization
+- ``Colour-Game``: web app of a simple colour game.